SQLServerIO/TPCCBench/README.txt

 TPCCDatabaseGenerator.exe command line
 ------------------------------------------------------------------------------------------------

-Commands are in \Xoption format.
-No spaces between the \X and the option specified.
-A trusted connection is assumed.
-Valid command line arguments are:
-\SR Database Server Name
-\D database name to load
+Options (mandatory):
+--ConnectionString=""   Connection String in SQL Server format --Tablename=""          Table to load.
+One of (warehouse, item, district, customer, stock, order, neworder, orderline, history)
-\SW start warehouse ID Set this to 1
+--Start=1 start 2 warehouse ID Set this to 1
-\EW end warehouse ID Set this to the upper limit i.e. 10 for 1 through 10 warehouses.
+--End=2  end warehouse ID Set this to the upper limit i.e. 10 for 1 through 10 warehouses.
-\TN table name to load Valid table names warehouse, item, district, customer, stock, order, neworder, orderline, history

 see gendb.bat example for loading all tables in an empty database.